-The BRCA will, at the end of the season, provide all drivers who have attended 4 meetings or more (regardless of qualification into finals) a Shield with plaques engraved with their position for each meeting and final Championship standing.
-On request, shields may be provided, at minimum cost, for anyone attending less than 3 rounds.
+The BRCA will provide, at the end of the season, on request, drivers who have attended 4 meetings or more (regardless of qualification into finals) a Shield with plaques engraved with their position for each meeting and final Championship standing.
+On request, shields may be provided, at minimum cost, for anyone attending less than 4 rounds.